techidaily/site-win11-tips/source/_posts/quick-and-easy-cures-for-your-computers-messaging-woes.md

 ## 9\.
 Reset the Windows Update Components

  If any UWP is not opening or working, try resetting the Windows Update components.
-You can do it with the help of the[Windows Reset Update tool](https://wureset.com/downloads.html) .
+You can do it with the help of the [Windows Reset Update tool](https://wureset.com/downloads.html) .

 Here's how to use the tool: